m-hilgendorf/ability/readme.md

 - [ ] Support for generics ?
 - [ ] Support for serializable types ?
 - [ ] C header code generation
+- [ ] Simpler, safer API for binaries that load the traits